-How do you install Larsen Trusses on an old home in Minneapolis?
+Followup to the question How do you install Larsen Trusses on a home in Minneapolis?

 Perhaps my wording should have been, wrap the poly around the sheathing, then nail on the Larsen Trusses.
 My house like most in built in the early 1900's, has interior plaster walls with oil paint, 2x4 studs, and is insulated with blown in cellulose.
 The exterior sheathing boards are1x's.
 I’ve done thermal scans of the walls.
 There doesn’t seem to be excessive settling of the cellulose.
 I’ve checked the attic in the winter and there was no excess moisture.
 When you say, strip the walls, install a plywood sheathing.
 Do you mean to strip off the sheathing boards?
 If so, is it instead possible to nail the plywood over the existing sheathing?
 At that point you could tape the plywood joints.
 Then one could seal the edges of the poly to the wall plates and install the Larsen Trusses / Cellulose insulation.